eggstoastbacon/PowerShell---SQL-Security/README.md

 This requires SQL Management Studio is installed from where this is run.

-Require WMI and SQL Port access to the servers you will scan.
+Requires WMI and SQL port access to the servers you will scan.

 If scheduled run it only once per day.